theoutfield/sc_sncn_motorcontrol/module_pwm_symmetrical/doc/index.rst

 These PWM signals are intended to control both high- and low-side switches of three H-brigdes.
 The three channels are center aligned which means that the outputs are symmetrical to the center of the pulses.

+When running the PWM Service, the **Reference Frequency** of the tile where the Service is allocated will be automatically changed to **250MHz**.

+The PWM Service should always run over an **IFM tile** so it can access the ports to your SOMANET IFM device.

 This module was originally created by XMOS and then reworked by Synapticon before being include into the SOMANET Motor Control Library.

 * `Original forked XMOS repository`_